Colorado Residential Lease Agreement | PDF

-The Colorado residential lease agreement is a contract used by landlords to set up a rental arrangement on a monthly basis with a lessee (tenant).
+A Colorado residential lease agreement is a contract used by landlords to set up a rental arrangement every month with a lessee (tenant).
 The length is usually one (1) year but may be any term as agreed upon by the parties involved.
 It is recommended in Colorado that a property owner seek the validation of the prospective tenant’s profile by having them fill out a credit application.
 This will allow the landlord to review the applicant’s job, credit, and background report/history to ensure it is valid and that they qualify for tenancy.
-The required disclosures listed below should be forwarded along with the residential lease agreement to provide pertinent information in regard to the leased property.
+The required disclosures listed below should be forwarded along with the residential lease agreement to provide pertinent information regarding the leased property.

 Security Deposit Laws

-Maximum Amount ($) – No maximum security deposit amount required by State law.
+Maximum Amount ($) – No maximum security deposit amount is required by State law.

 Returning – One (1) month after lease termination or surrender of premises, whichever occurs last (unless specified in an agreement, but must not exceed sixty (60) days) (§ 38-12-103(1)).